ENEE467/Getting_Started/source/Lab7.rst

 Running the simulation
 ^^^^^^^^^^^^^^^^^^^^^^

-Run the following command to start the simulation for Lab 7 which opens the Gazebo and RViz windows:
+Launch the Lab 7 simulation which opens both the Gazebo and RViz windows:

 .. code-block:: bash